 Follow Motivators & Unfollow “Downers” on Social Media

 When I do check my feeds, I like them to be uplifting and inspirational.
 So, I make a point of following people who inspire me.
 As a result, my feed is filled with photos of healthy foods, inspirational quotes, and happy people crushing goals.
+This is an excellent way to keep yourself inspired to keep your new years resolution the whole year.

 On the other side of the spectrum, I try to be sure that my feed isn’t filled with sad or degrading posts.